Bridging Loan Broker

 A bridging loan’s primary function is to be a source of short-term capital between two financial transactions.
 Their repayment terms are structured around this, allowing you flexibility to pay off your loan early, and you’ll also only be charged interest for the months that you had the loan.

 It is essential to be aware that terms can vary from lender to lender.
 In many cases, you will be expected to repay your loan in full within the loan terms, and your interest will be rolled up and paid at the end of the allotted period too.
+However, this is not the case for every product on the market, so it’s important to clarify the terms with your lender before committing to anything.
+If you feel you have more complex requirements or need specific terms arranged, it’s worth speaking to a bridging broker.

 At Clifton Private Finance, we offer award-winning customer care and have relationships with private and specialist lenders across to the market that we can use to negotiate the best terms on your behalf.